Schumacher Center for a New Economics

 The Schumacher Center for a New Economics (formerly the E. F. Schumacher Society) is a tax exempt nonprofit organization based in Great Barrington, Massachusetts.

 The Schumacher Center promotes the 'new economy', which includes the concepts buy local, local currency and self-sufficiency.
 The Schumacher Center aims to combine theoretical research with practical application at the local, regional, national, and international levels.
 Further, the use of transformative systems and clear communication are part of its principles.

 History

-E F Schumacher Society
+E. F. Schumacher Society

-The Schumacher Center was founded as the E.F.
-Schumacher Society in 1980 by Robert Swann and Susan Witt.
+The Schumacher Center was founded as the E. F. Schumacher Society in 1980 by Robert Swann and Susan Witt.

-Its aim was to preserve Schumacher's personal library and continue his work, which focused on developing and promoting regional, sustainable and socially just economics.
+Its aim was to preserve E. F. Schumacher's personal library and continue his work, which focused on developing and promoting regional, sustainable and socially just economics.
 To further its aims the organization began hosting annual lectures in 1981.

 A library was established in 1990 as a research center for alternative economics.
 In 1994, E F Schumacher's personal library and archives were donated to it.